nebulastream/nebulastream/nes-coordinator/src/REST/README.md

 ### Getting All Queries

-To get all queryIdAndCatalogEntryMapping registered at NebulaStream.
+To get all queryCatalogEntryMapping registered at NebulaStream.

 **API**: /queryCatalogService/allRegisteredQueries\
 **Verb**: GET\